 Eligibility and How to Apply

-Students do not need to apply separately for the Enterprise Scholars Program, but they do need to apply for undergraduate admission to Washington University.
-Students who will require financial assistance should note that on the admission application and will receive information on how to apply for financial assistance and academic scholarships.
+Students do not need to apply separately for the Enterprise Scholars Program, but students should note that that they require financial assistance on the admission application before submission.
+Students who demonstrate financial need will automatically be considered for the scholarship.

 About the Enterprise Holdings Scholars Program

 More than 300 Enterprise Holdings Scholars have graduated from Washington University since the program’s inception.
-The scholarship was established in 2001 with a $25 million gift from Enterprise Holdings "to help Washington University develop the best and brightest minds."
+The scholarship was established in 2001 with a $25 million gift from Enterprise Holdings.
 Ten years later, Jack C. Taylor, founder of Enterprise Holdings, generously contributed an additional $25 million on behalf of the company, enabling Washington University to significantly increase the number of students in the Enterprise Holdings Scholars Program.
 In 2015, Andy and Barbara Taylor donated $10 million to further benefit Enterprise Scholars.
 Andy and Barbara contributed an additional $10 million to fund the Taylor Family Scholarship Challenge in 2017.

 About Enterprise Holdings